libra/website/docs/my-first-transaction.md

 `libra% account mint 1 52`

-* 1 is the index of Bob’s account
+* 1 is the index of Bob’s account.
 * 52 is the amount of Libra to be added to Bob’s account.
 * A successful account mint command will also create Bob’s account on the blockchain.
 Another way to create Bob’s account on the blockchain is to transfer money from Alice’s account to Bob’s account.